 I retired in 2001 and spent a year in a spectacular old-growth redwood grove near Eureka, California.
 Then I was off to New Hampshire and a radically different but wonderful life in a rustic post-and-beam house surrounded by forest and hundreds of acres of wildlife refuge.

-Now I'm re-experiencing the joy of photography, free of publication deadlines and academia.
+Now I'm re-experiencing the joy of photography, free from publication deadlines and academia.

 Please click or tap an image to enlarge it.